fabri1983/titan256c/README.md

 ### TODO:
-- Approch A likely has room to update text ramp color in every scanline.
+- Approches B and C likely have room to update text ramp color in every scanline.
 - Fix black BG color lines over text in approaches B and C.
 - Add DMA command buffering as Steph does.
 See dma.c.
 - Try to use titan256c_rgb.png as input (this need a fix in tiledpalettequant to accept an specific color as transparent).